 Centre for Supply Chain Improvement

-It’s a record we’re proud of, because we know the importance of efficient, sustainable supply chain operations to the growth of the economy, and to service the daily needs of industry and consumers.
+We know the importance of efficient, sustainable supply chain operations to the growth of the economy and to service the daily needs of industry and consumers.

 Our relationship with the Chartered Institute of Purchasing and Supply, as well as the Chartered Institute of Logistics and Transport, keeps our thinking relevant, meaningful and clear.
 It’s not thinking in a bubble; it’s thinking about business.